porebskis/eXNVerify/README.md

            input/SNVSomaticTXT \
            Threshold
 ```
-Similar to the ``geneCoverage``, ``snvScore`` requires Clinvar-generated tables with recors of pathogenic germline and somatic SNVs.
-User may generate their source tables using Clinvar search tool and filter or utilizes included TXT files in this eXNVerify repository.
-Optional argument of ``snvScore`` is the user-defined threshold value which indicates user-desired coverage quality of the analysed sample.

-The output of ``snvScore.py`` is the report TXT file with coverage information about all pathogenic single nucleotide variants (germline and somatic) in the input sample.
-All SNVs can be taken from Clinvar repository, user may choose the SNVs from Clinvar, the authors prepared the input table as the collection of all variants that are related to pathogenic SNV.
+The output of ``snvScore.py`` is the report TXT file with coverage information about all pathogenic SNVs (germline and somatic) in the input sample.
+User may use avaliable reference files of prepare their own collection of SNVs for the purpose of this analysis.

-## Dependencies - reference files

-Using ``geneCoverage`` or ``snvScore`` requires reference information about pathogenic germline and somatic SNVs (as Clinvar-generated TXT tables), and Exom reference (as BED file).
-In this repository, utilized Exom reference BED and all pathogenic somatic and germline SNV tables are included.
-User may prepare their own references, however they needs to be prepared accordingly: ``snvScore`` would analyze all SNV positions included in reference files, but analysing coverage of particular gene with ``geneCoverage`` requires suitable gene-related SNV and gene-related exon positions.

 ## Example outputs